AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 For each provided `SingleCellExperiment` RDS file and associated `library_id`, the workflow will return five files in the same directory where the inputted RDS file is stored:

 1. The `SingleCellExperiment` RDS file containing the added clustering results that were calculated in the first step of the worflow.
-2. The `_optional_clustering_report.html` file, which is the summary html report with plots containing the clustering results.
+2. The `_clustering_report.html` file, which is the summary html report with plots containing the clustering results.
 3. A `_clustering_all_validity_stats.tsv` file with all of the calculated cluster validity statistics.
 4. A `_clustering_summary_validity_stats.tsv` file with the cluster validity stats averaged across each cluster assignment.
 5. A `_clustering_summary_stability_stats.tsv` file with the average adjusted Rand Index (ARI) values across each cluster assignment.

-The TSV files will be saved in a subdirectory called `clustering_stats/`.
+The TSV files will be saved in a subdirectory called `{library_id}_{filtering_method}_clustering_stats/`.

 ## Running the workflow

-As in the main core workflow, we have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config.yaml` which sets the defaults for all parameters needed to run the clustering workflow.
+As in the main core workflow, we have provided a [configuration file](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html), `config/config.yaml` which sets the defaults for project-specific parameters needed to run the clustering workflow.

 ### Project-specific parameters

-There are a set of parameters included in the `config.yaml` file that will need to be specified when running the workflow.
+There are a set of parameters included in the `config/config.yaml` file that will need to be specified when running the workflow.
 These parameters are specific to the project or dataset being processed.
 These include the following parameters: